bem/bem-sdk/packages/decl/README.md

 ### subtract()

-Calculates the set of BEM cells that occur only in the first passed set and does not exist in the rest.
+Calculates the set of [BEM cells][cell-package] that occur only in the first passed set and does not exist in the rest.
 [Read more](https://en.bem.info/methodology/declarations/#subtracting-declarations).

 ```js
 /**